-Criteria for Board Membership:

-Nominees for Board membership are subject to rigorous criteria outlined by the Commercial Companies Law (CCL), the Governance Code, and Article 115 of the SAOG Executive
+- Criteria for Board Membership Nominees for Board membership are subject to rigorous criteria outlined by the Corporate Commercial Law (CCL), the Governance Code, and Article 115 of the SAOG Executive Regulations.
+These criteria include: - 1.
+Be a natural person. - 2.
+Be of good conduct and sound reputation. - 3.
+Be at least 25 years old.

-- > Be a natural person. - > Be of good conduct and sound reputation. - > Be at least 25 years old. - > Have a registered shareholder number with MCDC. - > Not be unable to settle his indebtedness to the same company to which he is a candidate for membership of its board of directors. - > Not be convicted of a felony or dishonorable crime or adjudicated as bankrupt or insolvent unless rehabilitated. - > Not having caused the bankruptcy of a company by his sole act or as joint liability of directors. - > Present, if nominating himself as an independent director, a declaration to that effect and acknowledgement that he will lose his membership if he loses his independence capacity. - > Not be a director in more than four (4) public joint-stock companies based in the Sultanate of Oman once appointed to the board in question.
-He may not be the Chairman of the board of more than two (2) companies. - > Not be an employee or a member of the board of directors of a public or closed joint-stock company which is carrying out similar objectives to that of the company which he intends to nominate himself to the membership of its board.
+- 4. Have a registered shareholder number with MCDC. - 5.
+Not be unable to settle his indebtedness to the same company to which he is a candidate for membership of its board of directors. - 6.
+Not be convicted of a felony or dishonorable crime or adjudicated as bankrupt or insolvent unless rehabilitated. - 7.
+Not having caused the bankruptcy of a company by his sole act or as joint liability of directors. - 8.
+Present, if nominating himself as an independent director, a declaration to that effect and acknowledgement that he will lose his membership if he loses his independence capacity. - 9.
+Not be a director in more than four (4) public joint-stock companies based in the Sultanate of Oman once appointed to the board in question.
+He may not be the Chairman of the board of more than two (2) companies. - 10.
+Not be an employee or a member of the board of directors of a public or closed joint-stock company which is carrying out similar objectives to that of the company which he intends to nominate himself to the membership of its board.